Track wildlife on the move in the incredible Serengeti National Park, the jewel in Tanzania’s crown

 A cloud of dust billows up over the acacia-sprinkled plains as a million or more hooves thunder along a well-trodden path, guided by instinct.
 Apex predators stalk their prey in heart-in-the-mouth encounters that symbolise the circle of life.
 Welcome to the finest nature show on earth – the Great Wildebeest Migration – played across the vast natural theatre of the Serengeti.
 Nothing but a front-row seat will do.

-There’s no substitute for seeing the star setting of countless wildlife documentaries for yourself and in a tented camp you’ll be perfectly placed for optimum sightings.
-Bed down under canvas in your ultra-luxe tent, let the sounds of the savannah lull you into a deep slumber and before you know it, you’ll receive one of the most exciting wakeup calls.
-It’s time for tea, cake and your early-morning game drive.
+There’s no substitute for seeing the star location of so many incredible wildlife documentaries for yourself, and in a tented camp you’ll be perfectly placed for optimum sightings.
+Bed down under canvas in your ultra-luxe tent, let the sounds of the savannah lull you into a deep slumber and before you know it, you’ll receive one of the most exciting wake-up calls.
 As the sun rises, life in Serengeti starts to stir, the landscape takes on a wonderful golden glow and long shadows start to form.
-Your hugely knowledgeable and intuitive drive and guide will whisk you from encounter to encounter before returning you back to your lodge with countless new memories.
+Your hugely knowledgeable and intuitive driver/guide will whisk you from encounter to encounter before returning you back to your lodge with countless new memories.

 We’ve travelled around Serengeti National Park in order to hand-pick the best lodges in the best locations with the finest settings and chose the best excursions.
 Speak to one of our Tanzinia Experts or drop in your nearest store to craft your perfect wildlife adventure.